Many people struggle to find properly fitting dress shoes that are also comfortable, affordable, and stylish.

 Buy shoes in the afternoon

 Your feet expand throughout the day and buying shoes, or measuring your feet in the afternoon gives you a better idea on how big your feet really are.
-This leaves room in the shoes you finally buy for your feet to expand during the day.
+This leaves room in the shoes you choose for your feet to expand during the day.

 Know that your feet are not the same size

-It may come as a shock, but your feet are not the same size.
-One foot will be slightly smaller than the other, and knowing this will help you know how dress shoes should properly fit.
+It may come as a shock, but your feet are seldom the same size.
+One foot will be slightly smaller than the other, and knowing this will help you understand how dress shoes should properly fit.

-Get the shoe size that accommodates the larger foot so that both feet will be comfortable at all times.
+Get the shoe size that accommodates the larger foot so that both feet will be comfortable.

 Try them on with socks

 Wearing dress shoes without socks is uncomfortable and unhygienic, so you have to take into account the space your socks will occupy.
 Try your dress shoes on for the first time while wearing a pair of socks you typically use.

-This will give you a clear estimate whether the shoes are still comfortable, even with socks on.
+This will give you a precise estimate of whether the shoes are still comfortable, even with socks on.

-It is a myth that all dress shoes are uncomfortable and painful to wear.
-If you know what to look for when shopping for dress shoes, you will find an appealing pair that is comfortable to wear the entire day.
+It’s a myth that all dress shoes are uncomfortable and painful to wear.
+If you know what to look for when shopping for dress shoes, you’ll find the right pair that’s comfortable to wear the entire day.